DaniLoBerr/DaniLoBerr/README.md

 ## 🤔 Why the career change

-I spent nine years making live radio go out on air without interruptions.
+I spent almost a decade making live radio go out on air without interruptions.
 The job was diagnosing failures fast, with people listening, and understanding systems well enough to know where they break.
 At 31 I decided I wanted to build the systems instead of operating them, so I went back to studying, got into software through QA, and I'm now doing the long, unglamorous work of becoming a backend engineer — in public, one deliverable at a time.

 If that's the kind of profile your team is looking for, I'd love to talk.